 Because, Russia was advancing to the northeast of Hokkaido through Sakhalin and Kurile Islands.

 This shrine was the guardian to defend against Russia.

 Now it is the main shrine in Hokkaido, and many worshippers visit here.

-On June 15th the festival of this shrine is held every year, and on the next day a spectacular parade dressed with traditional costumes is held through the Sapporo city.
-It is called "Sapporo Festival".
+On the next day, a spectacular parade dressed with traditional costumes is held through the Sapporo city.

 Get off at Maruyama-koen station of subway Tozai Line.